hoppjs/hoppjs.github.io/README.md

 # hoppjs.com

-This is the repository for the official website for Hopp JS available at [hoppjs.com](http://hoppjs.com).
+This is the repository for the official website for hopp available at [hoppjs.com](http://hoppjs.com).

-# Set up for Contributing
+## Set up for Contributing

+Please be sure to read the **[Contribution Guide](./.github/CONTRIBUTING.md)** before making any changes.
+Ready to contribute?
+Follow the steps below to get started.

 **Clone**